Your Goal: Joyful presence of body with calming of habitual forgetting.

 12: Fear of Letting Go.
 12: Access Concentration.

-Your fourth step in meditation is to develop Marker 04: Joyful Presence (right column) to calm Hindrance 04: Habitual Forgetting (left column).
 As you become more mindfully present in your body, you will develop a heightened sensitivity to gaps within the continuity of your mindfulness when you forget your body's presence.
 This forgetting is your mind slipping into habitual delusion.
 You may notice it is happening as small gaps in your mindfulness or when you become completely lost in thinking.
 What will become clear to you is the anatta, the autonomous nature of remembering and forgetting during meditation.

 By developing intimacy with the pleasure of relaxation in Markers 01 & 02 and contentment with Marker 03: Mindful Presence, content-enjoyment will arise within your mind, and your mind will find greater reward in staying mindfully present than in the pleasure of some thought or fantasy.

-Once you weaken the habit of habitually forgetting your meditation object and experience a content-enjoyment of the presence in your body as you meditate, with the experience of breathing throughout your body becoming more apparent, you are ready to develop Marker 05: Natural Breathing.
+Progression: Once you weaken the habit of habitually forgetting your meditation object and experience a content-enjoyment of the presence in your body as you meditate, with the experience of breathing throughout your body becoming more apparent, you are ready to develop Marker 05: Natural Breathing.

 Meditative Hindrances are signs of an imbalance in either your effort or the structure of your attention.
 It is skillful to view them as an opportunity for insight into your mind rather than something to overcome.